serwus79/storier/docs/project-structure.md

 # Project Structure and Best Practices

-This document outlines the recommended folder structure and best practices for the Storier.Cli project, a .NET console application for AI-powered storytelling.
+This document outlines the recommended folder structure and best practices for the Storier.Cli### Narrative System The application uses a structured memory system with Markdown files to maintain story continuity.
+The current world is based on the STALKER universe - a post-apocalyptic Zone filled with anomalies, mutants, and artifacts.
+World and character information are loaded from dedicated Markdown files in the Memory folder.roject, a .NET console application for AI-powered storytelling.

 ## Folder Structure